Fereidoon Tavallali: Political undertakings

 1950 saw the publication of Raha (Liberation), a collection of lyric poems in a revolutionary free-verse style.
-Some of these poems are still commonly recited in Iran: the river Caroune, Maryam, Afflicted love, etc.
+Some of these poems are commonly recited in Iran: the river Caroune, Maryam, Afflicted love, etc.

-Raha is the poet’s most-widely known book due to its new and original style.
+Raha is the poet’s most-widely known book due to its original style.
 In the preface, Tavallali criticised the old-fashioned style of Persian verse.
 In the same year, he returned to Shiraz where he continued to agitate passionately against British imperialism and provided his support to Dr Mossadegh by writing articles for the highly influential journal Sedaye Shiraz (The voice of Shiraz).

 Câravân, published in 1953, was written in the same satirical-didactic style as Atafacil.

 Inner exile

-After the coup d’état against Mossadegh in 1952, Tavallali fled Shiraz for Teheran and his house was sacked and torched.
+After the coup d’état against Mossadegh in 1952, Tavallali fled Shiraz for Teheran and his house was ransacked and torched.
 He lived clandestinely for a year.
-The outcome of the coup was paralysing for the country’s democrats: he was unable to publish and was obliged to fall back on his own resources and keep quiet.
+The outcome of the coup was paralysing for the country’s democrats: he was unable to publish and was obliged to fall back on his own resources and kept quiet.

 In 1958, he returned to Shiraz and became director of archaeology in the province of Fars.

 In 1961 he was able to publish a collection of poems Nafeh (Musk), written in an inventive new style on psychological themes with an analytic tendency: “The Castle of Illusions”.
 The poem “Norouz” accurately expresses the spirit of this work.

 In 1964, he became an adviser to the University of Shiraz.

 After four years of silence, he published Pouyeh (The Path), a collection of traditional poems (ghazals).

 In 1973, another collection Shagarf (Wonder) appeared, accompanied by a long foreword on the purity and genius of contemporary poetry in which he gave a clear account of his own poetry and defended the poet’s right to total freedom of expression.